norrishd/HawkDove/README.md

 5. Agents die if their food level drops to 0

 ## Features to be implemented
+* Figure out bug in findNextGoal() causing null pointer exception
+* new game button
+* goal food gets highlighted
+* Agents can play games
 * Agents can spawn children
 * Keyboard controls
-* Agents can play games
 * User can click agent and panel will diplay information
 * User can control an agent
 * User can adjust: